j9p0/Grandma2-telnet-python/README.md

 # Grandma2-telnet-python

+### update 09-02-2026:

+Added the version for python3 which I have been using for 2 years already and renamed the old versions in python2 to *_python2

+### main

 This are 2 simple and terbile writen scripts to control your grandma2 lighting desk with Linux Show Player with telnet

 You use maserver to connect to your light desk